 Today we will be answering the frequently asked questions of what the purpose for weighted keys actually is, and how significant the role is they play in the modern-day digital keyboard… I hope you enjoy!

-The mechanical resistance felt with weighted keys give a keyboard a much more realistic, ‘acoustic piano’ type feel, as they were first installed into the digital keyboard to replicate that same feel and touch response that a real piano has.
+The mechanical resistance felt with weighted keys gives a keyboard a much more realistic, ‘acoustic piano’ type feel.

 All of the CLP models have weighted keys - David gives us a tour

 The next level of weighted keys up from here is the ‘Hammer Action’ keyboards, this means the keys have a mechanism that replicates the same hammer action as an acoustic piano.

 This is usually achieved by the attachment of a lever system near the key to adding more resistance to the keys you’re playing.

 As you can imagine, this will only come on the mid/ high range keyboards as it will cost quite a bit more, BUT it will boost the feel of the piano much closer to that of an acoustic.
 It actually helps improve the sound too, adding to those tiny little details in the sound that an acoustic has, like when the hammers hit the strings and produce the resonance.

 Definitely a worthwhile investment for those looking to progress from a beginner to intermediate level of playing.

 Finally, we have the ‘Graded Weighting’ system.
 You will only find this on the very best keyboards out there.
 It identically replicates that of an acoustic piano, with its individually weighted keys system.

 On acoustics you will find that the weight of the keys varies depending on where on the keys you are playing… as you play the lower end keys, the weight of them is heavier meaning there is slightly more resistance to them when you push them down, and as you work your way up to the higher keys, the keys become lighter and easier to press as they have less resistance.